2hwk/Q2K/README.md

 ## Future Development

-* KBfirmware support has been dropped for now pending a rework.
+* KBfirmware support has been dropped indefinitely.
+(Will focus purely on keyplus for now until everything is fleshed out)
 * The GUI and front end code could be improved (but it's unlikely to change much).
 * Still a few edge cases where <keyboard>.h files are missed.
 * Reading of LED/RGB data, Bootloader type, MCU (in anticipation of changes on K+ Layout side) and updating conversion dictionary AND logic for keyplus's implementation of tap and hold, etc.
 * I'd like to be able to export cached kb data (cache_kb.yaml) out into a more readable form - might be useful on QMK side of things.
 * Better documentation of code now that no more major overhauls are pending.
 * Documentation, documentation, documentation.
+* Proper Windows Support?
+Maybe.
+For now Bash on Win10 works.

 ## License